digitalconfection/tophat/readme.md

 # Tophat
 A simple LAMP stack for PHP development.

+## Features
+ PHP 7.4
+ Xdebug
+ MYSQL
+ Node.js
+ NPM
+ Composer

 ## Prerequisites:
 First, you will need to download and install the following: